usri/private-aks/README.md

 # Private AKS

-This sample provides guidance and code to run a private AKS cluster.
+This sample provides guidance and code to run a [private AKS cluster](https://docs.microsoft.com/en-us/azure/aks/private-clusters).
 This solution builds on the great work from [Pavel Tuzov](https://github.com/patuzov/terraform-private-aks), and then modifies the solution to meet some of the requirements of our Azure Government customers.
 Some of the modifications to Pavel's original work include

 - Replace the Jumpbox VM with an Azure Container Instance running `azure-cloudshell` that is attached to the VNET
-  - Includes a premium file share volume mounted for persistent storage
+  - Includes a premium file share volume mounted for persistent storage.
 - [TODO](https://github.com/microsoft/federal-app-innovation/issues/37): Include a private Azure Container Registry (ACR)

 ## Architecture